← Case Study Home

 Cheap, Observable, Ships

 Every service was added because the previous version couldn't do something users needed.
-Nothing was added for technical novelty.
+Three were removed when it became clear that fewer than 100 users didn't need accounts, a database, or a third-party payment layer.
 The constraint ("as free as possible") drove the design better than any architecture diagram could have.

 The architecture isn't clever.
 It's cheap, observable, and it ships.